Ashley Chadbourne McKinley: Distinguished Flying Cross citation

 The President of the United States of America, authorized by Act of Congress, July 2, 1926, takes pleasure in presenting the Distinguished Flying Cross to Captain (Air Corps) Ashley C. McKinley, U.S. Army Air Corps (Reserve), for extraordinary achievement while participating in an aerial flight as aerial photographer for the 1928 – 1930 Byrd Antarctic Expedition.
-Capitan McKinley, in the face of the very gravest danger performed his duties in such a manner as to merit the highest praise.
+Captain McKinley, in the face of the very gravest danger performed his duties in such a manner as to merit the highest praise.
 He participated in numerous flights over the South Pole on 28–29 November 1929.
 His devotion to and the accomplishment of this duty obtained results which brought great credit to himself, the expedition, and the United States Army.